peterhinch/micropython-async/v3/docs/TUTORIAL.md

 loop = asyncio.get_event_loop()
 loop.create_task(my_task())
 ```
-Event loop methods are supported in `uasyncio` and in CPython 3.8 but are
+Event loop methods are supported in `asyncio` and in CPython 3.8 but are
 deprecated.
 To quote from the official docs:

 Application developers should typically use the high-level asyncio functions,